Wiebesiek/ssgn/README.md

        let g:SSGNMainNoteLocation = "~/todo.txt"

-* Set a custom location for the notes directory
+* Set a custom location for the notes directory.
+The directory must end in with a slash as seen below.

        let g:SSGNNoteDirectory = "~/Notes/"